Tzahi12345/YoutubeDL-Material/README.md

 To get started, go to the settings menu and enable the public API from the *Extra* tab.
 You can generate an API key if one is missing.

 Once you have enabled the API and have the key, you can start sending requests by adding the query param `apiKey=API_KEY`.
 Replace `API_KEY` with your actual API key, and you should be good to go!
 Nearly all of the backend should be at your disposal.
 View available endpoints in the link above.

-## iOS Shortcut

-If you are using iOS, try YoutubeDL-Material more conveniently with a Shortcut.
-With this Shorcut, you can easily start downloading YouTube video with just two taps!
-(Or maybe three?)

-You can download Shortcut [here.](https://routinehub.co/shortcut/10283/)

 ## Contributing